The Roku integration allows you to control a Roku device.

 A typical service call for pressing several buttons looks like this.

-service: remote.send_command data: entity_id: remote.roku command: - left - left - select
+service: remote.send_command target: entity_id: remote.roku data: command: - left - left - select

 When the Home Assistant Roku integration is enabled and a Roku device has been configured, in the Home Assistant UI the Roku media player will show a listing of the installed channels, or apps, under “source”.
 Select one and it will attempt to launch the channel on your Roku device.
 This action can also be automated.
 Channels can be launched by

 source: Although this information is gathered by the Roku integration, at the moment it is not exposed to the end-user.
 This item might be added in a future release.
 For now, you can easily get the information yourself.
 All you need to do is a GET API call on the same network as your device.